-Currently, some harvesting is conducted year-round in Placentia Bay (see Figure 7.6), as it was in the pre-moratoria period, though in recent years it has been much less evenly distributed throughout the year.
-Since 1996 the peak harvesting months have been June and July, but there has also been a fairly strong fishery in late fall for cod.
+Some harvesting is conducted year-round in Placentia Bay (see Figure 7.6), as it was in the premoratoria period, though in recent years it has been much less evenly distributed throughout the year.
+Since 1996 the peak harvesting months have been June and July, but there has also been a fairly strong cod fishery in late fall.
 More details on the timing of key species fisheries in the area are provided below.